An Anti-Anxiety Agent in Tea?

 I’ve read that L-theanine is a good anti-anxiety product.
 It is a form of green tea extract.
 What are your thoughts on using this for anxiety?

-L-theanine, an amino acid found in tea plants, is responsible for the unique flavor of green tea.
+L-theanine, an amino acid found in tea plants, is partly responsible for the unique flavor of green tea.
 This compound is said to promote relaxation and modify the stimulating effects of the caffeine present in green tea.

 Andrew Weil, M.D.